opencord/voltha-docs/overview/deploy-physical.rst

 Wait for operator pods
 ~~~~~~~~~~~~~~~~~~~~~~

-Before continuing the Kubernetes pods associated with ETCD Operator must
+Before continuing, the Kubernetes pods associated with ETCD Operator must
 be in the ``Running`` state.

 .. code:: bash